Carroll County youths who play recreational sports might have to pay more than usual this spring to be in the lineup.

 "If we know about them, we license them," Hanley said.
 "We just didn't know about them."

-She said her main concern was a lack of running water and the absence of commercial equipment.
+She said her main concern was a lack of running water at many facilities and the absence of commercial equipment.
 Many recreation councils depend on donations for items such as microwaves and electric grills.

 "In order to handle an open product, they must have hot and cold water," said Hanley.
 "Running water is needed so that employees can wash their hands and wash, rinse and sanitize the utensils and equipment."

-The equipment must meet the standards of the National Sanitation Foundation, she said.
+The equipment must meet the standards of the National Sanitation Foundation or their equivalent, she said.
+Unlike many household appliances, such commercial equipment can be properly cleaned and meets strict temperature requirements.

 The county Department of Recreation, Parks and Facilities is hoping to have the concession stands it uses in compliance with the health regulations by the time baseball season begins.